Duality of Channel Encoding and Decoding - Part I: Rate-1 Binary Convolutional Codes: Linear Representation of MAP Forward Decoding

 Theorem 2 can be easily extended to a general convolutional (GC) code as shown in the following corollary.

-\textbf{Corollary 1 - Forward decoding duality of a general convolutional (GC) code}: For a GC code, generated by a generator polynomial $g_{GC}(x)=\frac{a(x)}{g(x)}=\frac{x^n+\cdots+a_1x+1}{x^n+\cdots+g_1x+1}$, let $z(x)$ be the degree-$l$ minimum complementary polynomial of $a(x)$.
+\textbf{Corollary 1 - Linear presentation of forward decoding of a general convolutional (GC) code}: For a GC code, generated by a generator polynomial $g_{GC}(x)=\frac{a(x)}{g(x)}=\frac{x^n+\cdots+a_1x+1}{x^n+\cdots+g_1x+1}$, let $z(x)$ be the degree-$l$ minimum complementary polynomial of $a(x)$.
 The log-domain SISO forward decoding of the GC code can be simply implemented by its dual encoder with the generator polynomial of

 where $g(x)z(x)=x^{n+l}+h_{n+l-1}x^{n+l-1}+\cdots+h_1x+1$

 This relationship of a binary encoder and its dual encoder is shown in Fig. \ref{fig5}.
 Corollary 1 can be directly derived from Theorem 2, so we skip its proof here.